jckarter/clay/doc/language-reference.md

             println(sq);
     }

-If the lambda declares a single untyped argument, the parentheses around the argument name may be omitted.
+If the lambda declares a single untyped argument, the parentheses around the argument name may additionally be omitted.

     // Example
     main() {